 STREAM is a Computer Graphics group, tackling geometric modeling and computer animation problems.
 Our main focus is the extraction and representation of structure contained in static or in dynamic 3D contents.
 Understanding and modeling structure enables us to process contents in a unified way, were they captured data, simulation results, or rough user input such as sketches.
 The identified structures and correspondences can be used for meaningful content visualization, manipulation and editing, for fast design of structurally-similar contents, for data completion and replication of details, as well as for shape and motion transfer with automatic adaptation to a new context.
 Our research benefits from the variety of technical backgrounds of team members, which range from expressive shape design and animation to geometry processing and computational geometry.

-The STREAM team is part of the LIX (Laboratoire d’informatique de l’X), CNRS UMR 7161.
+The STREAM team is part of the LIX (Laboratoire d’informatique de l’Ecole Polytechnique), CNRS UMR 7161.

 – Damien Rohmer is program co-chair of the ACM SIGGRAPH / EUROGRAPHICS Symposium on Computer Animation – SCA – 2018, with Maud Marchal (IRISA INSA).
 SCA will take place on 11-13th of July in Paris.

 – Pooran Memari and Maks Ovsjanikov, are program co-chair of the EUROGRAPHICS Symposium on Geometry Processing – SGP – 2018, with Tamy Boubekeur (Télécom ParisTech).
 SGP will take place on 9-11th of July in Paris.